top of page

 Rahab a personal story: "When the dust settled"

 By Rahab The city is gone.
-Rahab-a-personal-story The air tastes like ash and crushed stone.
+The air tastes like ash and crushed stone.
 Smoke curls from broken timber and shattered brick.
 It doesn’t even look like Jericho anymore.
 The walls—those proud, thick things that wrapped our city like a clenched fist—are nothing but torn earth and rubble.
 Except my house.
 I still don’t understand how it stands.
 The wall fell everywhere but here .
-My home, the one no one wanted, the one they whispered about—the house in the wa
+My home, the one no one wanted, the one they whispered about—the house in the wall—remains.
+Like a lone

 Mark Hutzler